omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 ### SpendingCondition Fulfilled
 1. Checks an input tx and the spending tx, whether the spending tx fulfil the requirement of spending the output of input tx or not.
 1. Basic checks:
-    - Spending tx input points to the output of input tx.
+    - Spending tx input points to the output of input tx
-    - Spending tx fulfil the “lock” condition of the output
+    - Spending tx fulfil the specific condition to spend the output (similar to the bitcoin lock and unlock script idea, but with spending condition predicates instead)
 1. This checks on (at most) tx level, does not check things on Plasma protocol level.
+For instance, checking signature of a transaction ownership would usually be part of the spending condition.
+But checking whether the transaction fulfill protocol requirements such as confirmation signature would be out of scope of the responsibility of spending condition.

+### State Transition to be valid
+1. Checks whether the state transition logic from all inputs to all outputs is valid.
+For instance, for a Payment transaction it would check that no money is printed (sum of inputs >= sum of outputs).
+1. Different from spending condition which checks it is valid to spend an output or not, this checks the transaction itself whether it is fulfilling the specific logic of the transaction type.

 ### Tx Standard Finalization
 1. MVP: